 State Guide · Rajasthan

 Rajasthan is India's largest state and fully open to all Indian citizens, but NRIs and PIOs cannot buy agricultural land here.
 The state has strict SC/ST transfer restrictions, Khudkasht tenancy rights that sharply limit resale, and a Bigha measurement unit that varies from 1,618 sq yards in Jaipur to 3,025 sq yards in Jodhpur.
-Commercial use requires a Section 90-B conversion visible in the Jamabandi.
-This guide covers every restriction, all land classifications, and the complete verification checklist.
+Land type and tenant class must be checked before anything else.

 Updated Apr 2026